-The FCC’s Office of Economics and Analytics released a new paper titled “Impact of Broadband Penetration on U.S. Farm Productivity.”
+The FCC’s Office of Economics and Analytics released a paper early this year titled “Impact of Broadband Penetration on U.S. Farm Productivity.”
 This report finds that broadband availability has significant positive impacts on crop yields and other farm production metrics.

 The working paper analyzes the impact of increased broadband availability in rural areas on the productivity of U.S. farms, drawing on both FCC data on broadband availability by census tract and U.S. Department of Agriculture data on agricultural productivity by county, for key row crops like corn, cotton, hay, and soybeans.
 The working paper finds statistically significant effects of increased broadband service, both in terms of lower costs (fertilizer, fuel, seed, etc.) and higher production (yield).

 To cite one striking result, the analysis finds that a 1 percent increase in the number of 25 Mbps/3 Mbps or better broadband connections per 1,000 households is associated with a 3.6 percent increase in corn yields, as measured in bushels per acre.

 “I’ve had the chance to visit many farms and ranches during my time as Chairman, from Renwood Farms in Charles City, Virginia to Crane Farms in King Hill, Idaho.
 A constant theme I’ve heard is the boost in productivity that comes with the use of precision agriculture and other broadband-based technologies,” said FCC Chairman Ajit Pai.
 “This paper confirms these anecdotes, and underscores the importance of the Commission’s top priority of expanding broadband access in rural and underserved areas.
 It shows how the Rural Digital Opportunity Fund and other universal service programs that help deliver broadband to rural America can benefit us all — in particular, helping America’s farmers produce more and better food for the rest of us.”